“But I’m not tired!”

 The quiet time philosophy also works best for families whose children don’t share bedrooms – even the quietest of quiet play can keep a sibling awake, and no family wants two sleepy kids waking up cranky in the morning.

 The bottom line

 Only you can tell what’s the right sleep strategy for your family.
 If bedtime is a battle, quiet time may be a compromise worth considering, since finding a way to end the nighttime power struggle can lead to better sleep.
-On the other hand, a consistent sleep schedule is important, and leaving the decision about exactly when to close her eyes in the hands of your toddler may not be a recipe for consistency – or maybe it is?
+On the other hand, a consistent sleep schedule is important, and leaving the decision about exactly when to close his eyes in the hands of your toddler may not be a recipe for consistency – or maybe it is?
 You know Baby best.
 The most important takeaway is that there are alternatives to traditional ideas about bedtimes, so if you’re having trouble turning bedtime into a positive time of day in your home, it can be helpful to know that there are options out there for how to handle it.

 - “Is resting as beneficial as sleeping?” sleep.org.
 National Sleep Foundation.
 Retrieved March 22 2018. https://sleep.org/articles/resting-vs-sleeping/.

 - “What is sleep hygiene?”
 National Sleep Foundation.
 National Sleep Foundation.
 Retrieved March 22 2018. https://sleepfoundation.org/sleep-topics/sleep-hygiene.